 MDS Online Educational Activities and DVDs

-In alignment with our educational mission, The Movement Disorder Society from time to time provides CME-accredited activities via our website.
+In alignment with our educational mission, the International Parkinson and Movement Disorder Society from time to time provides CME-accredited activities via our website.
 These activities aim to expand the outreach of our educational offerings, and fulfill our desire to address the needs of our target audience.

 Access Journal CME